 But if they accept to issue the invoice with VAT, you can request a high-resolution scan of the VAT invoice, then verify that the company name in Chinese matches with the company name on the supplier’s business license.

 4. Conduct a supplier verification audit

-For factories who say that they don’t have such a report, you can book a Supplier Verification Audit to ensure that you are working with the right partner.
+For factories that say that they don’t have such a report, you can book a China factory inspection to ensure that you are working with the right partner.

 Tetra Inspection auditors will visit your vendor’s site to ensure that the factory exists and has the legal documents to export the goods.

 5. Supplier expertise is a key element in supplier verification audit

 Factories in China are usually specialized in one product category; if there are many types of products in the catalog of your supplier, then it is more likely that it is a trading company.